n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googletranslate.md

+---
+title: Google Translate node - n8n Documentation
+description: Documentation for the Google Translate node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Translate

 The Google Translate node allows you to automate work in Google Translate, and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, including translating languages.